ecg-icas/icas/src/source/reference/post-ad-errors.rst

-dailyBudget             1006    type mismatch               not an integer number dailyBudget             2002    out of range                value lower than category.minDailyBudget or higher than totalBudget description             2000    missing argument            mandatory field description             2005    value too long              max. length is 1000 externalId              2000    missing argument            mandatory field externalId              2004    value too short             value must not be empty externalId              2005    value too long              max. length is 64 characters
+dailyBudget             1006    type mismatch               not an integer number dailyBudget             2002    out of range                value lower than category.minDailyBudget or higher than totalBudget description             2000    missing argument            mandatory field description             2002    out of range                max. length is 20000 externalId              2000    missing argument            mandatory field externalId              2004    value too short             value must not be empty externalId              2005    value too long              max. length is 64 characters